-Jad is currently Associate Research Fellow at the Institute of English in London University's School of Advanced Study
+Jad is currently a Research Fellow at the Institute of English in London University's School of Advanced Study

 He is a Fellow of the Royal Historical Society, has an MA in Victorian Studies from University of London and a BA from the University of Sussex.

 His long-term academic preoccupation is a large study called 'Decadent Women: Lives of the Lost Generation'